 “After the nuclear holocaust, there will be cockroaches, Cher, and……SCORPIOS!”

-May each of our Life Forces shine their brightest during this most magical time of year.
+May each of our Life Forces shine their brightest during this magical time of year.

 Happy Halloween, Everybody!

 *Brad Kronen’s book “Love in the Stars” published by Llewellyn Worldwide, Inc. is available for purchase at your local book seller or online at amazon.com at the link listed below.